 Does the UHK use genuine Cherry MX switches?

-Only for the clear and green switches - for any other, we use Kailh because Cherry has been having major supply chain issues.
-According to our experience, Kailh switches are just as high quality as Cherry’s.
-The clear and green switches are genuine Cherry switches because there are no Kailh alternatives.
-Luckily, we were able to find enough Cherry clear and green stock!
+Only for the clear switches - for any other, we use Greetech and/or Gateron because Cherry is only willing to do business with the top three keyboard manufacturers!
+According to our experience, these switches are just as high quality as Cherry’s.
+The clear switches are genuine Cherry switches because the Gateron clear switches are linear, while the Cherry clear switches are tactile - and we want to emulate the Cherry key-switch experience.
+Luckily, we were able to find enough Cherry clear stock!

 On which platforms does Agent run?